microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/educationsynchronizationconnectionsettings.md

 Represents the provider connection settings.
 This allows the system to know how to connect to the provider APIs.

+> [!NOTE]
-> **Note:** This complex type is abstract.
+> This complex type is abstract.
 Refer to the specific types of connection settings listed.

 ## Derived types
 | Type | Description |